JLaffey-CB/pipeline-intro-lab/README.md

 ### Section 5 The Sexy Extras!

 > Purpose:

-In this section we will:
-*	Move some of the steps to post sections
+> *	Move some of the steps to post sections
-*	Add a when directive to skip deployment when not running on the master branch
+> *	Add a when directive to skip deployment when not running on the master branch
-*	Add and use a parameter
+> *	Add and use a parameter

 There are more advanced function available in Pipelines that let you build intuitive and flexible jobs, taking steps only when necessary and keeping you informed of job progress.
 Leverage these options to really make your Pipelines automated and streamline your CI/CD process.